PlengNakdee/emotion_age_detection/README.md

 # emotion_age_detection
-Using deep learning to detect emotion, gender and age
+Using deep learning to detect emotion and age from faces

 Here are links to datasets
 Emotion